sterpe/vim-jslint/README.md

 - This plugin automatically checks the JavaScript source and highlights the lines with errors.

-  All errors will be displayed in `quickfix` window in vim.
-So you should open the  `quickfix` window with the command `:copen`.
+  All errors will be displayed in `location-list` window in vim and the window can be opened automatically.

   It also will display more information about the error in the command line if the cursor is in the same line.